 Size of your Roth IRA

 The tax law doesn’t set a minimum size for a Roth IRA, but providers generally set minimum account sizes.
 If one provider won’t accept your account because it’s too small, try another.
 In any event, if you’re starting small, it makes sense to choose a simple investment that won’t incur a lot of fees or require a lot of attention.
 You can get fancy after you’ve built your IRA to a larger size.

 When investing for the long term, it makes sense to take some risk to obtain higher rewards.
 If the risk produces losses, you’ll have plenty of time to recover.
 Short term investors need to put more emphasis on asset protection.

 Your other investments

 If you have other savings, such as a brokerage account or a 401k account, consider whether your IRA can be invested in a way that provides more balance to your overall portfolio.
 Another consideration is the allocation of assets between taxable accounts and non-taxable accounts.
-For example, some advisors suggest keeping assets that produce mostly ordinary income (like interest or dividends that don’t qualify for the 15% rate) in an IRA or other non-taxable account, and investing your taxable accounts in assets that produce long-term capital gain or qualifying dividends.
+For example, some advisors suggest keeping assets that produce mostly ordinary income (like interest or dividends that don’t qualify for favorable rates) in an IRA or other non-taxable account, and investing your taxable accounts in assets that produce long-term capital gain or qualifying dividends.

 Your investing style